Hello and welcome. Today we’re going to talk about lip care.

 Hanalei Sugar Lip Exfoliator – this exfoliator contain shea butter that works to hydrate and soothe skin after removing the dry, dead skin.

-TreeActiv Matcha Anti-Aging Lip Scrub – it contains coconut oil, Vitamin E, and matcha tea.
+Brooklyn Botany Lip Scrub Exfoliator – it contains coconut oil, shea butter, sunflower seed oil and cocoa seed butter.
+WOW!!!
 This very gentle lip scrub exfoliates your skin and at the same time moisturizes them.

 Burt’s Bees 100% Natural Conditioning Lip Scrub with Exfoliating Honey Crystals – 100% natural scrub; nourishes and smoothens dry lips.
 It contains beeswax, natural oils.
 Honey exfoliates your lips leaving them smooth and soft.